getdirty75/asymetrics/src/articles/playlist-turning-points-jamaica-1962-1969.md

 ---
 ![](/img/theasymetrics_skalipso_small.jpg)

-Scroll down for full playlist, or head directly to the [Turning Points Playlist on Youtube](https://www.youtube.com/playlist?list=PLZtgNolXlRSSbJiYujks9W19BLbn5Ah-N)
+Scroll down for full playlist, or head directly to ["**Turning Points" on our Channel**](https://www.youtube.com/playlist?list=PLZtgNolXlRSSbJiYujks9W19BLbn5Ah-N)

 ### The glorious decade starting triumphantly with the independence of Jamaica from British colonization sees the quality of music produced & performed on the island grow & evolve into different wicked styles & patterns…